ISL final likely to be held behind closed doors | Goal.com

 The AIFF will most likely have to adhere to the instruction from the central government and ensure the ISL final is held without any fans present.

+India has also suspended all existing visas issued to foreign nationals till April 15, 2020, which means overseas players cannot enter India anymore.
+Thankfully, the overseas players set to take part in the ISL final is not likely to be affected since they are already in India.

-India has had almost 68 confirmed cases of COVID 19 and the preventive measures are likely to be enforced strictly to ensure there is no mass outbreak.
+As per official records, India has seen 68 confirmed cases of Covid-19 and the preventive measures are likely to be enforced strictly to ensure there is no mass outbreak.

+The Covid-19 illness originated in China before spreading all over the world, affecting almost 100 countries.
+The most affected nations apart from China are Italy, Iran and South Korea.

+The illness has already impacted sporting events across the globe.
+Italy has suspended the Serie A while several UEFA Champions League and UEFA Europa League matches were held behind closed doors this week.